What is Hotjar? How to use it?

 Now you need to select the parameters of your Hotjar records based on the defined criteria according to your problem and subscription type.
 For example, recording can start on certain pages, after events or conversions, or even after session duration.
 Also, consider not logging internal traffic with the IP address removal tool.

-In the next Hotjar step, determine how many records you want to analyze based on the volume of sessions that meet your criteria, the amount of representation you want, and the analysis resources you have.
+In the next Hotjar step, determine how many records you want to analyze based on the volume of sessions that meet your criteria, the amount of representation you want, and your analysis resources.

 Next, choose how to analyze the recording in Hotjar.
 For this, specify the tags you will assign to them.
 These are keywords that you can associate with your recordings.
 They should reflect what users are searching for, their actions, their state of mind, and emotions you can infer (based on tangible criteria).

 Now you can start recording.
-Your site traffic and Hotjar subscription determine the volume of recordings.
-If several people are responsible for analyzing recordings, create a protocol so they are interpreted as uniformly as possible.
+Your website traffic and Hotjar subscription determine the volume of recordings.
+If several people are responsible for analyzing recordings, create a protocol to interpret them uniformly.
 Arrange joint observation sessions to ensure this consistency.

 If possible, select records that have a high relevance indicator.
-While watching, select tags that identify user activity and take notes to collect quantitative and qualitative data.
+While watching, choose tags identifying user activity and take notes to collect quantitative and qualitative data.
 When a recording sounds unique and exciting, you can add it to your favorites.
 You can also copy the URL of some records and store them in an array according to the categories you define.
 Therefore, later when you present the results of your analysis, you can use the selected records as examples.

 Make sure the sample capture you’re studying is representative of your overall traffic: Compare Hotjar data with Google Analytics data, specifically based on the following criteria: